pammacdotnet/TypstPaper/paper.typ

 #first-paragraph(
   conf: conf,
   first-word: "Typst",
 )[is a new markup-based typesetting language (and its associated tooling ecosystem) for technical and scientific documents.
-It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.
+It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Microsoft Word and Google Docs.
 The goal with Typst is to build a typesetting tool that is highly capable, extensible, reliable, fast and exceptionally easy to use.
 For instance, with Typst, it is possible to:]

 - Create professional-quality documents with ease.
 - Access extensive functionality, including mathematical typesetting, figure management, and an auto-generated table of contents.
 - Utilize powerful templates that automatically apply consistent formatting during the writing process.
 - Benefit from high-quality typographical output with uncompromising justification and overall layout.
 - View changes instantly with real-time preview functionality.
-- Clear and understandable error messages for efficient corrections.
+- Make use of clear and understandable error messages for efficient corrections.
 - Apply a consistent styling system to configure fonts, margins, headings, lists, and other elements uniformly.
 - Work with familiar programming constructs (no complex macros).
 - Collaborate seamlessly with team members.